 At the time, the lantern was not working due to failed control gear, though I like to think that it merely needed new carbon rods installing inside the housing!

-The installation was still there in 2011, though it had been relocated away from the road - perhaps someone considered that it was rather vulnerable to accidental traffic collisions at its original location!
+The installation was still there in 2011, though it had been relocated away from the road - perhaps, someone considered that it was rather vulnerable to accidental traffic collisions at its original location!
 Unfortunately, the plaque seen above did not accompany the column to its revised position, so unless you know the history (or have found this site via a search engine!), the installation is largely meaningless - a shame.
+In 2021, I discovered that the plaque was now kept amongst the collections of the Museum of Making.

 The installation contrasts sharply with the modern DW Windsor 'Milano' post-top lantern in the background.